Acetate disc

-An acetate disc (also known as a lacquer, test acetate, dubplate, or transcription disc) is a type of phonograph record generally used from the 1930s to the late 1950s for recording and broadcast purposes and still in limited use today.
+An acetate disc (also known as a lacquer, test acetate, dubplate, or transcription disc) is a type of phonograph record generally used from the 1930s to the late 1950s for recording and broadcast purposes.
+Despite their name, modern "acetate" discs do not contain any acetate.

-Acetate discs are used for the production of records.
-Unlike ordinary vinyl records, which are quickly formed from lumps of plastic by a mass-production molding process, an acetate disc is created by using a recording lathe to cut an audio-signal-modulated groove into the surface of a lacquer-coated blank disc, a sequential operation requiring expensive, delicate equipment and expert skill for good results.
-The disc is then coated in metal, which is then peeled off to form a negative that will later be electroplated and peeled to create a mother (positive copy) which is then again electroplated and peeled to create negatives called stampers, which are then used as molds in a record press.
+Lacquer-coated discs are used for the production of records.
+Unlike ordinary vinyl records, which are quickly formed from lumps of plastic by a mass-production molding process, a lacquer master or acetate (instantaneous record) is created by using a recording lathe to cut an audio-signal-modulated groove into its surface – a sequential operation requiring expensive, delicate equipment and expert skill for good results.

-In addition to their use in the creation of masters, they were widely used for many purposes before magnetic tape recorders became common, and in the modern era they are used by dance music DJs.
+In addition to their use in the creation of masters, lacquers were widely used for many purposes before magnetic tape recorders became common, and in the modern era they are used by dance music DJs.
 They were used in radio broadcasting to archive live broadcasts, pre-record local programming, delay network feeds for broadcast at a later time, and provide programming "from home" on the Armed Forces Radio Network.
 They were used extensively in Jamaica by sound system operators in the late 1940s and 1950s.
 Acetates were often used as "demos" of new recordings by artists and record labels.
 Some acetates are highly prized for their rarity, especially when they contain unpublished material.

 Physical characteristics

-Despite their name, professional grade "acetate" discs do not contain any acetate.
-They consist of an aluminum disc with a coating of nitrocellulose lacquer.
-Glass was often used for the substrate during World War II, when aluminium was in short supply.
+Despite their name, modern "acetate" discs do not contain any acetate.
+They consist of an aluminum disc with a coating of nitrocellulose lacquer with acetone added to make a varnish.
+Glass was often used for the substrate during World War II, when aluminum was in short supply.
 The production process results in a disc that is different in several ways from the vinyl records sold to customers at retail.
-Most noticeably, vinyl records are comparatively lightweight and flexible, while acetates are usually rigid and considerably heavier because of their metal cores.
+Most noticeably, vinyl records are comparatively lightweight and flexible, while lacquers are rigid and considerably heavier because of their metal cores.

-Acetates commonly come in two sizes: 10 in discs for singles and 14 in discs for albums.
+Lacquers commonly come in three sizes: 10 in discs for singles and 14 in discs for albums as well as 12 in discs for LP references and for 10" master cuts.
 The record's sleeve is typically nothing more than a generic cover from the manufacturing company and the disc's label is similarly plain, containing only basic information about the content (title, artist, playing time, and so on), which is usually typed but may be hand-written.